This is the second in a series about hiring an AdWords agency.

 You want an agency with resources.
 Relying on a 1 or 2 person outfit may save some coins, but when one of them goes on a honeymoon for 3 months, how’s your adwords account going to be optimised?

-2) What services do they offer?
+2) What services does your contact offer?

 3) Where did you hear about the agency?